HkopMD/Hardent-firefox-MAX/README.md

 I have trid to yous wiki mozilla so mutch a pusebul (https://m.wiki.mozilla.org/Main_Page)

-wiki mozilla are the only things i not have double checked
+wiki mozilla are the only things i dont have double checked